NateSeymour/city/README.md

 - Provide a simple API.
 - Prioritize compilation speed over runtime speed in order to excel at compiling and running small, short-lived functions.
-- Support, but not prioritize, static compilation to native object files that can be linked against.